Postboks 2099, Øster Farimagsgade 5, 1014 København K

 Assistant Professor of International Relations, Mount Holyoke College, United States, 2013-2015

-Harvard Democracy Fellow, Ash Center for Democratic Governance and Innovation (honors fellowship), 2011-2012
+Harvard Democracy Postdoctoral Fellow, Ash Center for Democratic Governance and Innovation (honors fellowship), 2011-2012

 EU Marie Curie Postdoctoral Researcher, University of California, Irvine, Department of Sociology and Center for Democracy, 2010-2012

-Ph.D. in Sociology and Political Sciences, European University Institute (2009)
+Ph.D. in Political and Social Sciences, European University Institute (2009)